Marco4413/ProcessorEmulator/README.md

 ## How to run:

 There are four main ways to run this project:
- 1. By downloading the precompiled jar file and running it.
+ 1. By downloading the jar file from [Releases](https://github.com/hds536jhmk/ProcessorEmulator/releases).
  2. By opening the project using **IntelliJ IDEA** and building the **project's artifact**.
  3. By opening the project using **IntelliJ IDEA** and creating a new **Run Config**:
-    - Java Version: `1.8`
+    - Java Version: `1.8` (Adopt OpenJDK)
     - Class Path: `Processor_Emulator.main`
     - Main Class: `io.github.hds.pemu.Main`
- 4. (**NOTE: This isn't really tested or supported**) By compiling it yourself!
-Download the latest version from the repo and run `gradlew build`, the compiled file should be located in `./build/libs/PEMU-version.jar`.
+ 4. By building the source with gradle.
+Pull the latest version from the repo and run `gradlew build`, the jar file should be located in `./build/libs/PEMU-version.jar`.

 ## Examples:

-PEMU Program Examples can be found [@examples/](https://github.com/hds536jhmk/ProcessorEmulator/tree/master/examples)
+PEMU Program Examples can be found in the [examples](https://github.com/hds536jhmk/ProcessorEmulator/tree/master/examples) folder.

 ## PEMU Libraries: